-- Her cybernetic arms each have three eyes on them that resemble the tail feathers of the bird, and one of her attacks has her hat turn into a peacock head while an array of eyes line up behind her, fanning out and looking even more like a peacock's tail.
-She also has a sidekick named Avery, a tiny peacock who stays in her hat.
+- Skullgirls has Peacock, a cyborg girl whose cybernetic arms each have three eyes on them that resemble the tail feathers of the bird, and one of her attacks has her hat turn into a peacock head while an array of eyes line up behind her, fanning out and looking even more like a peacock's tail.
+Interestingly, she's also one of the least feminine of the female characters in the game.

 - MySims has the character Ms Nicole, a fashion boutique owner who wears a rather large hair accessory resembling a peacock tail.

 - Peek-A-Blue from She-Ra: Princess of Power has a tail, and the eye-like spots on her tail have vision powers.

 - Ro's Pimped-Out Dress in Barbie as the Island Princess includes a peacock tail, that is made of tail feathers given to her by her peacock friend (which somehow change from green to pink).